Master of Science in Elder Law and Estate Planning

 What Will you Study?

-You will study legal concepts relating to elder law and estate planning entirely online—classes are taught live in real-time.
-You can earn your MS in 24 credit hours to complete the program in two to three years.
-Learning in the same classrooms as practicing attorneys in the LLM program provides an opportunity to work with seasoned legal professionals to help grow your business expertise and connections.
+You will study legal concepts relating to elder law and estate planning both in the classroom and online.
+Studying part-time, you can earn your MS in 30 credit hours and complete the program in two years.

 Learn more about the admissions requirements for this program.